 Mingle with brewers and other beer industry professionals.
 The Beer Industry Program at MSU Denver hosts a variety of beer-themed special events, from brewing seminars to beer tastings to visiting guest speakers for opportunities to network with other members of the beer community.
-MSU Denver is an allied trade partner of the Colorado Brewer’s Guild and hosts their annual Colorado Craft Brewer’s Summit on campus each fall.
+MSU Denver is an allied trade partner of the Colorado Brewer’s Guild and has hosted their annual Colorado Craft Brewer’s Summit on campus each fall.
 This industry trade show offers an amazing opportunity for students to connect with the industry and attend professional seminars.

 Own the value of your bachelor’s degree.
 MSU Denver’s Bachelor of Science in Brewery Operations undergraduate degree program leads the country in beer education with guidance from its Industry Leadership Council.
 Beer industry professionals contribute knowledge and perspective in the growing and changing needs of the beer industry to ensure Brewery Operations majors are learning the latest skills and techniques that will help them work in the beer industry.